 Toyota debuted Thursday with its new advanced humanoid robot, the T-HR3, remotely controlled by an operator with a headset and a wired connection.
 Toyota says that in the future these mobile robots, which are lighter and easier to use than previous models, could be used “to perform surgery in a distant place where a doctor cannot travel.
 They could also allow people to attend events they can't physically attend, "he says the Associated Press .

 Also on Thursday is the announcement that Swiss researchers have developed a light and fast robotic insect called DEAnsect, which can withstand several hits from a fly swatter and can survive if stepped on by a shoe.
 The insect, which weighs less than one gram, can carry five times its weight, recognize black and white patterns and follow lines drawn on the ground.

-"This technique opens up new possibilities for swarms of intelligent robotic insects, for remote inspections or repairs, or even to gain a deeper understanding of insect colonies by sending mobile robots to live with each other"said Herbert Shea, a member of the research team with École Polytechnique Fédérale de Lausanne.
+"This technique opens up new possibilities for swarms of intelligent robotic insects, for remote inspection or repair, or even for gaining a deeper understanding of insect colonies by sending mobile robots to live among them."said Herbert Shea, a member of the research team with École Polytechnique Fédérale de Lausanne.

 And they are just two of the latest creations in this fascinating and slightly scary field!
 Here are others with rather eloquent intelligence and appearance.